kushalpoddar/idyll-dummy-dataset/README.md

   face_detection_probabilities - Can be ignored.

   who_to_date - F (Female), M (Male), A (Anyone)

+  is_subscribed - Subscribed to paid plan or not

 Some profiles might not have all information because users dropped off in between.
 The email ids and mobile numbers are masked and generated automatically to preserve their real identity.